 In opera, Theresa has performed the Queen of the Night (Zauberflöte), Blonde (Entführung), Olympia (Hoffmann’s Erzählungen), Rosina (Il Barbiere), Serpetta (La finta giardiniera), Ophelia (Hamlet), Walter (La Wally), Gretel (Hänsel und Gretel), Betly (La capanna svizzera), Casilda (The Gondoliers), Mlle Silberklang (Schauspieldirektor), among others.
 She has collaborated with internationally recognized conductors such as John Fiore, Alexander Joel, Alain Paris, Nicholas Milton, George Pehlivanian with concert works such as Mahler’s 4th Symphony, Haydn’s Schöpfung and Jahreszeiten, Mozart’s Mass in C minor, Brahms’ Ein deutsches Requiem…

 Theresa’s performances are regularly recorded and broadcast by Radio Television Slovenia.
 She has also recorded for the labels Musiques Suisses and Deutsche Grammophone.
 A DVD of Mozart’s Requiem with soloists Bernarda Fink, Martin Sušnik, Marcos Fink, conductor Loris Voltolini, was released 2018 by Glasbena Matica Ljubljana.
-A recording of contemporary Slovenian songs with organist Polona Gantar will be released on the DSS label in 2019.
+A recording of Hugo Wolf’s Geistliche Lieder für Sopran und Orgel (arr.
+Max Reger) was released 2020 on the ZKP RTV label; a recording of contemporary Slovenian songs will be released 2021 on the DSS label, both with organist Polona Gantar.

 Theresa has also proven an exceptional interpreter of art song, giving recitals at home and abroad.
 Recently becoming active in promoting art song locally, she organized the first European songSLAM (www.spevslam.si) in Ljubljana, Slovenia.
 She continues to advocate for the creation of new Slovenian chamber music for voice and piano also through her various other projects.